Marganotvke/Supa-Bento/README.md

 ![weather options](readmeImgSrc/widgets/weatherOpt.png)
 Here, you can configure how the weather widget behaves.
 ##### Latitude and Longitude
-Enter any the lat&lon of any location you want to see the weather of.
+Enter the lat&lon of any location you want to see the weather of.
 You can easily find such information online.
 ##### Service Provider
 Currently, this widget supports two service providers, and you can choose to use anyone of them.
 - [**Open-Meteo**](https://open-meteo.com/): A free and open-source weather api provider.
 It provides 10000 requests per day, which is very generous.
 Most importantly, it does not require an API key to run.
 It supports temperature, basic weather information, as well as apparent temperature (feels like).